microbiomedata/nmdc-runtime/docs/tutorials/json.md

-# Tutorial - Validate JSON and Fetch JSON
+# Validate JSON and Fetch JSON

 Let's dive in and get acquainted with the NMDC Runtime API.